manar1305/Amazon-webscraping-project/README.md

 **3.** The project then parses the returned HTML using BeautifulSoup (bs4) and Requests to extract review text, ratings, and metadata.

-## 🧠 Conclusion: Discussion on Results and Limitations
+##  Conclusion: Discussion on Results and Limitations

 This project was driven by a simple yet powerful intuition: **customer reviews can serve as a reliable indicator of product quality**.
 By applying sentiment analysis and machine learning, we successfully built a prototype capable of predicting review polarity with reasonable accuracy.

 However, several **limitations** emerged:

-- 🔢 **Small Dataset**: Only 932 reviews were scraped, due to the Scrape.do API’s free tier limit of 1000 requests.
+- **Small Dataset**: Only 932 reviews were scraped, due to the Scrape.do API’s free tier limit of 1000 requests.
 This is insufficient for training a production-grade sentiment model.
 A larger dataset would yield significantly better performance.

-- 💬 **Data Quality**: Reviews may be fake or biased, introducing noise in predictions.
+- **Data Quality**: Reviews may be fake or biased, introducing noise in predictions.

-- 🌐 **Platform Limitation**: Our model is trained only on Amazon reviews and may not generalize to other platforms like eBay or AliExpress.
+- **Platform Limitation**: Our model is trained only on Amazon reviews and may not generalize to other platforms like eBay or AliExpress.

-- 🧠 **Model Simplicity**: We used traditional ML models (TF-IDF + Logistic Regression).
+- **Model Simplicity**: We used traditional ML models (TF-IDF + Logistic Regression).
 More advanced NLP models (e.g., BERT) could capture context more effectively.

-- 🗣️ **Language Limitation**: The current system only supports English reviews.
+- **Language Limitation**: The current system only supports English reviews.

----

 ### 🚀 Future Improvements

 To improve this project:

-- Scrape **larger, more diverse datasets** to improve model training.
+- Scrape larger, more diverse datasets to improve model training.
-- Adopt **state-of-the-art NLP models** like BERT or RoBERTa.
+- Adopt state-of-the-art NLP models like BERT or RoBERTa.
-- Implement **fake review detection** to improve data quality.
-- Extend the system to **support multiple e-commerce platforms** and **languages**.
+- Extend the system to support multiple e-commerce platforms and languages.
-- Add a **comparison dashboard** for reviewing multiple products side-by-side.
+- Add a comparison dashboard for reviewing multiple products side-by-side.

 ## Authors
 - [@manar1305](https://github.com/manar1305)